i3D-net/ONE-GameHosting-SDK/docs/integration_guide.md

 ## Adding the library to the Game

 The one/arcus folder must be copied to the project and configured for building.
-See one/game/CMakeLists.txt for CMake reference.
+Alternatively to integrate binaries and headers:
+1. Build the repository.
+2. Copy the static lib found in build/one/arcus/one_arcus.lib/a.

 ## Using the Arcus Server API